hawa1222/database-api/README.md

 ## Logging

-The Database API utilizes logging to track important events and errors.
+The Database API utilises logging to track important events and errors.
 Log files are stored in the `logs/` directory.

-## Contributing

-Contributions to the Database API are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License